vu-sa/ataskaita2022/ataskaita2022/en/vu-sa/vu-sa.md

 VU SR:

-- represents students -- defends students' rights in University's governing bodies and on the national level;
+- represents students – defends students' rights in University's governing bodies and on the national level;
 - contributes to the improvement of the study process in the University, is a part of all the most important governing bodies of Vilnius University;
-- takes care of social welfare -- provides a comfortable and student--friendly environment, takes care of student integration, participates in the distribution of scholarships; organizes meaningful leisure time;
+- takes care of social welfare – provides a comfortable and student–friendly environment, takes care of student integration, participates in the distribution of scholarships; organizes meaningful leisure time;
 - spreads the information so that all relevant news reaches the